-Jen took the tape recorder and said, “That sure sounds like a confession to me,” and tapped the recorder.
+Jen took the tape recorder and said, “That sure sounds like the beginning of a confession to me,” and tapped the recorder.

-“That shit is off, you can’t prove anything,” Ben said.
+“That shit was off, you can’t prove anything we say,” Ben said.

 She smiled.
 “Off?
 We don’t turn these off.
 It’s the oldest trick in the book,” and just before she left the room, she added, “I look forward to hearing your story.
 I love true stories.”